 A reliable partner in software engineering is the solution

-Global business services (GBS) and shared services centers (SSC) achieved multiple goals in 2021.
-The most prominent is the standardization and efficiency of processes.
+Global business services (GBS) and shared services centres (SSC) achieved multiple goals in 2021.
+The most prominent is the standardisation and efficiency of processes.
 Inefficient process planning keeps weighing heavily on your budget.
 If you update your UX, frontend and data handling you’ll see an improvement in time spent on a project and save money that you can allocate somewhere else.
-This is especially true for the eurozone recession that might be coming in the future.
+This is especially true for the recession that might be coming in the future.

 VirtusLab, for instance, has experience in making the complicated simple.
 This saves time and money, creates a better attitude among your employees, and gives you the freedom to focus on achieving your business goals instead of fixing plot holes.

 Let’s take a look at what really defines a good partner in a world powered by software:

 - Together you create an efficient collaboration base.

 - They understand your business, needs, and problem space to act accordingly.
 A domain-driven design helps to generate well-functioning projects that last and are profitable.

 - They support you constantly in reaching your goals and keep a transparent workflow to monitor your progress.

 - They share their knowledge and foster the self-service approach.
 A good outsourcing partner mentors and educates.
 They share their skills and experience, which your own team might lack, but need for certain projects.

 - A good GBS partner scales without sacrificing your flexibility.